sharfu07/Resume-Analysis-and-Filtering/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Contact
 For any questions or inquiries, please contact:

-Anukalp Mishra

-GitHub: anukalp-mishra